vanillaes/absurdum/docs/objects/include.md

 <h3 id="includeobject-filter"><code>include(object, filter)</code></h3>

-Include determines whether one string can be found in another string
+Include filters elements in a new object based on an array of keys to include

 #### Arguments
 1. `object` *(object)*: input string